42LyonTuteurs/rush-01/resources/subject_rush01.md

 > *(The shield covering the control room shuts off and Alyx steps out)*

 **Alyx** \- *Yeah!
 You did it!
-Come on Gordon we have got to get out of here, maybe we still have...*
+Come on Gordon, we have got to get out of here, maybe we still have...*

 > *(The portal collapses and explodes, time begins to slow down and a Mysterious man in a black suit slowly appears...)*

 **G-man** \- *Time?
 Dr. Freeman?
 Is it really that time again?
 It seems as if you only just arrived.
 You have done a great deal in a small timespan.
-You have done so well that I have received some interesting offers for your services.* *Ordinarily I would not contemplate them, but these are extraordinary times.*
+You have done so well, in fact that I have received some interesting offers for your services.* *Ordinarily I would not contemplate them, but these are extraordinary times.*

-*Rather than offer you the illusion of free choice, I will take the liberty of choosing for you.
-If and when the time comes again.*
+*Rather than offer you the illusion of free choice, I will take the liberty to choosing for you.
+If and when your time comes round again.*

-> *(The background begins to fade away into black, a greenish light appears)*
+> *(The background begins to fade to black, a greenish light appears)*

 **G-man** \- *I do apologize for what must seem to you an arbitrary imposition, Dr. Freeman, I trust it will all make sense in the course of.. well..
 I am really not at liberty to say.*

-> *(The background becomes a black tunnel with white strands of light flying by)*
+> *(The background turns to a black tunnel with white strands of light flying by)*

 **G-man** \- *In the meantime, this is where I get off.*

-> *(A door slides open in the air and the Mysterious man steps in and the door shuts behind him ...
+> *(A door slides open in the air, the Mysterious man steps in and the door shuts behind him ...
 > ... and the credits roll)*

 ***[Half Life 2 - Episode One](https://gamefaqs.gamespot.com/pc/914642-half-life-2/faqs/38075 "hlf2.exe")***